sergio78180/centreon/doc/en/user/graphic_management/01graphs.rst

 Definition
 **********

-Centreon can be used to generate graphs from supervision information.
+Centreon can be used to generate graphs from monitoring information.
 There are two types of graph:

 * Performance graphs serve to view the evolution of services intuitively.
 E.g.: filling level of a hard disc, network traffic, etc.
 * History graphs (or status graphs) serve to view the evolution of the statuses of a service.